hasadna/monorepo/CONTRIBUTING.md

 Open page of your repository on github.
 You will see an offer to create Pull Request:
 ![Screenshot 1](https://i.imgur.com/ChTkwOt.png)

-Now you can write nice title, ask someone to review, and add some description.
+Now you can write a nice title, ask someone to review, and add some description.
 Make sure your PR title and description match what you actually did.
 If it is related to a specific project, mark it as such.
 For example:

 `Noloan: Adding a new button to the PrettyButtonsActivity`